-The County issues paychecks via direct deposit.
-For the convenience of the employee, the County offers employees the option of having their paycheck electronically deposited into up to four separate accounts.
+For the convenience of the employee, the County offers the employee the option of having their paycheck electronically deposited into up to four separate accounts.
 Direct deposit information may be completed through the Employee Self Service option on DCNet.

 Paycheck questions about the amount of pay, automatic deductions such as additional tax withholding, reimbursements, etc. should be discussed with Payroll.